 Next, the researchers applied squalamine to human neuronal cells that were exposed to pre-formed α-synuclein aggregates.
 They found that the shark compound stopped α-synuclein aggregates from binding to the outer membrane of the cells, thus preventing the protein’s toxicity.

 The team then tested squalamine on the roundworm Caenorhabditis elegans.
-The first whole-genome sequencing study of C. elegans showed that the roundworms share at least 40 percent of their genes with humans, making them an ideal model for human disease.
+The first whole-genome sequencing study of C. elegans showed that the roundworms share at least

 In this study, the researchers genetically modified the C. elegans to overexpress α-synuclein in their muscle cells, which would cause them to become paralyzed as they developed.